hennyu/original_american_romtag21/README.md

 # _Novelas originales y americanas_.
-Data and scripts
+Data and Scripts

 This repository contains data and scripts for an analysis of references to identity (e.g. "novela original", "novela americana", "novela mexicana") in Spanish American 19th century novels.
 It accompanies a paper presented at the XXXVII.
 Romanistentag in 2021 ("_Novelas originales y americanas_: A Digital Analysis of References to Identity in Subtitles of Spanish American 19th Century Novels").